 Because of the love that God demonstrated for us in sending His Son to the cross, we should love others as He does.
 He gave us the Holy Spirit, which is God living in us.
 Because God now lives in us and He is love, we have the ability to show love to others.
 Love is complete when it is given and so, when we show that love to others, God's love that lives in us is made complete.

-We know that we live in him and he in us, because he has given us of his Spirit.
+Here is how we know that we remain united with him and he with us: he has given to us from his own Spirit.

 Got the Spirit?
 If you do, then you are a child of God and you can be confident in that fact.
 Paul told us, in Ephesians 1:14, the same thing and even went on to say that the Spirit is a down payment of what we are going to have for eternity.

-And we have seen and testify that the Father has sent his Son to be the savior of the world.
+Moreover, we have seen and we testify that the Father has sent his Son as Deliverer of the world.

 John was there throughout the time that Jesus walked this earth and also saw Him after His resurrection.
 The "we" refers to us as well for, when we accept Jesus Christ, God gives us the wisdom and the Spirit to know and testify about His grace through Jesus Christ.

-If anyone acknowledges that Jesus is the Son of God, God lives in him and he in God.
+If someone acknowledges that Yeshua is the Son of God, God remains united with him, and he with God.

 John tells us again of the paternity test and how we can tell whether someone is a child of God or not.
 It is quite simple in that they must believe that Jesus is the Son of God and not just a good man or a just a prophet.
 This statement has offended many people throughout history and even more today but we cannot compromise on this fact.

-And so we know and rely on the love God has for us.
-God is love.
-Whoever lives in love lives in God, and God in him.
+Also we have come to know and trust the love that God has for us.
+God is love; and those who remain in this love remain united with God, and God remains united with them.

 We know that God is the very definition of love and so there is no way to separate the two.
 Therefore, if you are His you will have love in your heart for God.
 You will also love other people because you know that Jesus loves them and died for them as well as for yourself.